From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: DERIVATION OF EINSTEIN'S GRAVITY

 Let us now consider the class of metrics $[\eta _{\mu \nu }]$,\ which are compatible with the Minkowski spacetime.
 The Penrose form\cite{P-R} of the Kerr solution for two geodetic and shear-free flat congruences is

 where $X^{mi}$ are the homogeneous coordinates of $G_{4,2}$ already defined in (\ref{l-10}).
 The first relation implies that the projective coordinates $ r_{A^{\prime }A}$ are hermitian, which means that the Shilov boundary of the $SU(2,2)$ symmetric classical domain is the "real axis" of $ \mathbb{C} ^{4}$, identified with the Minkowski spacetime.
 Besides, these are exactly the four conditions (\ref{l-9}), which determine the LCR-structure.
 The relation $K(X^{mi})=0$ is the Kerr holomorphic function, which determines the hypersurface of $CP^{3}$.
 Notice that for the Minkowski spacetime, the conditions required for two null congruences to be geodetic and shear-free are only the (corresponding two or one common) Kerr holomorphic functions.
-In the context of PCFT, the important point here is that the flat spacetime is defined by the algebraic conditions of the LCR-structure without direct reference to the metric.
+In the context of PCFT, the important point is that the flat spacetime is defined by the algebraic conditions of the LCR-structure without direct reference to the metric.

 I want to point out that PCFT is intended to describe the elementary particles and not the macroscopic bodies, which must be viewed as made up of elementary particles.
 The macroscopic spherically symmetric metrics are simple approximations of macroscopic bodies.
 In the context of quantum field theory the crucial property is the Poincar\'{e} Lie algebra.
 We saw that in the context of LCR-structures, the identification of a Poincar\'{e} Lie algebra is achieved through a local embedding (immersion) of the LCR-structure ambient complex manifold into an affine subspace of $G_{4,2}$, viewed as a pair of points of $CP^{3}$.
 The LCR-manifolds, which admit a $ G_{4,2}$ immersion, will be called "particles", and the rest "unparticles".
 Notice that the class of metrics [$g_{\mu \nu }$] can be defined for unparticles, but a Poincar\'{e} algebra cannot be properly defined.
-Recall that asymptotic flatness at null infinity cannot proceed farther than the BMS group.
-Hence in the present work I am restricted to the "particle" LCR-structures.